Gone are the times when AI was considered to be fictional.

 Theano is based on python, which is a proven programming language when it comes to faster processing and response.

-- Evaluation of expressions are faster due to dynamic code generation
+- Evaluation of expressions is faster due to dynamic code generation

 - It provides an excellent accuracy ratio, even when values are minimal.